bdahl00/dbarts2/README.md

-dbarts
+dbarts2
 ======

-Discrete Bayesian Additive Regression Trees Sampler
+Spatial Discrete Bayesian Additive Regression Trees Sampler

 A package for R, with C/C++.

-Pre-built binaries of the package are built by [CRAN](https://cran.r-project.org/package=dbarts).
-These can be installed from within R using the typical `install.packages()` mechanism.

 Steps to install from source: